dustinpfister/blog_posts/_posts/js-string-replace.md

 // 'It is a good day to do good things for good people'
 ```

-In this example I used a pattern that has the global flag set, that is what the little g at the end of the pattern is.
-If I did not use that only the first instance of the pattern would have been replaced.
+In this example I used the regular expression literal syntax rather than the constructor function with the new keyword to create a pattern that has the global flag set to true.
+The global flag is the little g at the end of the literal syntax created with forward slashes.
+If I did not use the global search lag only the first instance of the pattern would have been replaced.

+So now that we have the basic example out of the way lets get into some more aspects of the replace method that are not so basic.

 ## 2 - Using a function to create replacement strings